-The revolutionary transformations that have dominated the experience of 20th century Chinese people.
-Imperialism, nationalism, status of women, communism, cultural revolution, the "capitalist road," and China's present ascent to world power.
+The revolutionary transformations that have dominated the experience of 15th and 20th century China.
+Imperialism, nationalism, communism, cultural revolution, the "capitalist road," and China's present ascent to world power status.

 HIS 345 - Constitutional Law in the Governmental Process 3